bwolleswinkel/geopes/docs/source/index.rst

 defines mathematical operations on them.
 The package is designed to work well with control applications in mind.
 The coding itself is made to feel as *pythonic* as possible.

+# Intuitive pythonic methods

+The package uses many methods, such as...

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.